BYK/pyresto/docs/tutorial.rst

 and ``_pk`` attributes since pyresto automatically fills all attributes provided by the server response.
-This inhibits any possible efforts to implement client side verification though since the server already verifies all the requests made to it, but allows much simpler code.
+This inhibits any possible efforts to implement client side verification though since the server already verifies all the requests made to it, and results in simpler code.
 This also makes the models "future-proof" and conforms to the best practices for "real" RESTful or Hypermedia APIs, which many recently started to use as a term instead of "real RESTful".